Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 Eat Ramen at Ippudo

-We had planned to sample different foods for lunch but found that the yakitori place we wanted to eat at was open only for dinner.
-(That is true of many places in Japan so make sure you check a restaurant’s hours of operation before hearing there!)
+For lunch, we had planned to sample food from two places but found that the yakitori place we wanted to eat at was open only for dinner.
+(That is true of many restaurants in Japan so make sure you check a restaurant’s hours of operation before heading there!)
 Luckily, Ippudo was open for lunch.
-Ippudo is a large, world-wide chain for a reason.
+Ippudo is a popular world-wide chain for a reason.
 It is really good!
 We had the Akamaru Modern bowl, which was flavored with miso and garlic and loved it.

 What we would skip if we had it all to do over again